 Through letters, loss, and an unexpected connection, the story explores:

-This isn’t a fast, fluffy romance.
-It’s emotional, heavy, and deeply human.
+This isn’t a fast, fluffy romance that you can predict in its entirety.
+It’s emotional, heavy, and deeply personal in ways you may not expect.

 Why This Is Our February Book Club Pick (Even Though It Hurts)